stefaneidelloth/treezjs/doc/atoms/variable/range/quantityRange.md

 # QuantityRange

 The purpose of the ![](../../../../icons/quantityRange.png) QuantityRange atom is to edit a range of (physical) quantities.
-The units are the same for all quantities and a numbers are given by a commo separated list of values in square brackets.
+The unit is the same for all quantities.
+The numbers are given by a commo separated list of (double) values in square brackets.
 ![](../../../images/quantity_range.png)

 The range can be disabled/enabled through the context menu of the atom.
 The disabled state is shown by a ![](../../../../icons/disabled.png) decorator icon in the [Tree View](../../../views/treeView.md).